-Each student will make a 10- to 15-minute PowerPoint presentation on the relevant findings from his or her topic of choice related to the course.
-The topic should be pre-approved by the facilitator.
+Each student will make a 10 to 15-minute PowerPoint research presentation on a pre-approved topic of choice that is directly selected from one of the chapters in the text.
 Students are to be prepared to respond to questions from class members.
 Students will be evaluated according to the attached rubric: Oral Presentation Rubric.